 \(\dashv\) ALVARO PINTADO \(\vDash\)

-I am a second-year PhD student and Fontaine Fellow at the University of Pennsylvania (Penn) under the supervision of Henry Towsner.
+I am a 3rd PhD student and Fontaine Fellow at the University of Pennsylvania (Penn).

 About